John B Eye Analysis 2026

 - Has Chase Stokes had eye surgery?

-- No, because he does not have a medical condition.
-He simply rests and hydrates to correct the droop.
+- No, because his eye condition just shows under fatigue.
+He simply rests and hydrates to correct the very minor eye misalignment.